STORK: Faster Diffusion And Flow Matching Sampling By Resolving Both Stiffness And Structure-Dependence

 Consider the ODE

 where $\bm{x}\in\R^d$.
 The SRK methods is a class of single-step, multi-stage methods that are primarily designed to allow one to numerically solve stiff ODEs with larger timesteps.
 In practice, the most widely used SRK methods are the second-order and fourth-order SRK methods~\citep{ROCK2,ROCK4,RKC,RKL,OSULLIVAN2019209,SKARAS2021109879}.

 Let $h$ denote the timesteps used for solving the flow matching ODE one step from $x(t_0)$ to $x(t_0-h)$; in general, $h$ can be non-uniform across different timesteps.
-An example of the second-order SRK method is called the Runge--Kutta--Gegenbauer (RKG2) method~\cite{SKARAS2021109879}, which takes the form of
+An example of the second-order SRK (SRK2) method is called the Runge--Kutta--Gegenbauer (RKG2) method proposed by~\cite{SKARAS2021109879}, which takes the form of